-Chan Essay Prize in Religion and Economics
+Chan Essay Prize

 - Genre: Within the specific genre (essay, sermon, term paper, chapter of a larger work), does the entry exhibit excellence?

 - Topic: How well does the topic engage?

 - Creativity/Contribution: given the audience of the genre, how much of an original or creative contribution is made by the paper?
 Does it offer fresh insights or simply rehash materials already available?

 The topic alternates from year to year.
 In odd-numbered years (Fall 2021), the topic will be: "Identity and Practice across Religious Boundaries: exploring a particular concept, theme, or practice in two or more religions (e.g., Buddhism, Christianity, Hinduism, Islam, Judaism, etc.)."
 In even-numbered years (Fall 2020), the topic will be "Religion and Economics."

 Submissions are due in the GTU Dean's Office no later than 5PM on Friday, September 11, 2020.

 Email submissions can be sent to: email@example.com (Melissa Haddick, Executive Assistant to the Dean's Office)